A lot or a little?

 LA BAMBA feels like rock 'n' roll in the fabulous '50s: fresh, young, exciting, sentimental, a little bit dangerous, but irresistibly infectious.
-Lou Diamond Phillips, with his wide-eyed energy and boyish charm, is endearing as the Mexican-American performer whose time in the spotlight was tragically brief.
+Lou Diamond Phillips, with his wide-eyed energy and boyish charm, is endearing as the Mexican American performer whose time in the spotlight was tragically brief.
 The movie also depicts an intense but loving relationship between two brothers.

-Families can talk about the dynamics of Ritchie's family: What are the positive and negative aspects of their interactions and what is the distinction between the two brothers?
+Families can talk about the dynamics of Ritchie's family.
+What are the positive and negative aspects of their interactions and what is the distinction between the two brothers?
 How accurate is the movie's portrayal of Ritchie?

 How does the movie portray Mexican Americans in 1950s California?